 - Big cleanup passes: no stratagem stacking on one unit, objective “circles” are gone (terrain footprints matter), cover shifts to Hit-roll impact, hiding is easier (until you shoot or they get within 15″), and melee gets streamlining across charges/activation/pile-in/consolidation.

-That includes recent campaign supplements too, even the upcoming Armageddon: Return of Yarrick.
+That includes recent campaign supplements too, even the recent Armageddon: Return of Yarrick.
 So if you were bracing for the usual edition-change panic where books go stale overnight, this sounds a lot less painful than some past transitions.

 That also means players can keep using the flavor of their existing faction rules while exploring what the new edition adds to the game now.